 Good progress has been made on the building of the new Shed.
-The roof and walls have been clad which reveals just how large and spacious it will be when it is finished around the end of March 2024.
+The roof and walls have been clad which reveals just how large and spacious it will be when it is finished around the end of take minutes, ensure compliance etc. which can be a thankless task.